agregacast/agrega-api-client/README.md

 ## AgregaCast content API client library
-This library is used to query the  content API through an easy to use interface that work both server and client side.
+This library is used to query the content API through an easy to use interface that works on both server and client side.

 #### ESLint + Prettier + Editorconfig